 How: Stand with your feet just outside shoulder-width apart, toes turned slightly out.
 Squat down with your weight in your heels, proud chest, knees tracking over toes.
 When you hit the bottom of your squat, squeeze your butt tight and drive hard through your legs and heels as you launch straight up.
 To help ensure a soft landing, place a bowl of ‘healthy’ chips in front of you, as you land, pick up a chip, eat it then go straight into your next rep. Limit the amount of chips eaten.

 What it works: Glutes and legs

 It can be difficult to stay motivated when your usual routine has been disrupted or your gym is closed but with a little creativity (and humour!), you can stay active while at home!

 Stay injury-free!
-If your at-home workouts are bringing back old niggling knee pain it shouldn't be ignored.
+If your at-home workouts are bringing back old niggling knee pain, it shouldn't be ignored.
 Ligaments in the knee provide stability for our knee joints.
 When one or more of those ligaments are damaged, stability may be compromised.
-Bauerfeind’s large range of knee braces provide support to enhance stability after a knee ligament injury.
+Bauerfeind’s large range of knee braces provides support to enhance stability after a knee ligament injury.